 How Do Political Parties Respond to Gender Quotas?
 Evidence from South Korea (with Martina Zanella)

 Although gender quotas in politics are one of the most popular affirmative action policies worldwide, they might prove ineffectual if they suffer from active resistance by incumbent males.
 South Korean municipal council elections provide us with a rare opportunity to observe in very rich ways how highly male-dominant political parties react to gender quotas.
-Specifically, gender quotas were implemented in only one of the two election arms, so we are able to observe what happened in the unconstrained arm.
+Specifically, gender quotas were implemented in only one of the two independent election arms, so we are able to observe what happened in the arm that is unaffected by quota.
 We analyze the effect of the quota on parties' selection of candidates, by exploiting the discontinuity in the intensity of the quota's effect at certain cutoffs of council size.
 We find that municipalities stipulated to elect more females initially counter the quota by putting forth fewer female candidates in the unconstrained arm, but over time this pattern gradually overturns.
 We show evidence that the changing reaction to the quota stems from parties learning about the competency of females after having experienced a female councilor, in particular the parties that had a male preference previously.
 This paper suggests that affirmative action policies can still be effective over time despite initial resistance by the incumbents, even in settings where the target group consists a very small minority among incumbents.

 Work in Progress